littlefish0331/TWCC_tutorial/Docker_Official_Tutorial.md

 - [How to Install Docker On Ubuntu 18.04 {2020 Tutorial}](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04)

-There are two versions of Docker – Docker CE (Community Edition) and Docker EE (Enterprise Edition).  <br>
+There are two versions of Docker – Docker CE (Community Edition) and Docker EE (Enterprise Edition).
 If you have a small-scale project, or you're just learning, you will want to use Docker CE.

 **check unbuntu version:**